Pinned Distances in Modules over Finite Valuation Rings: Introduction

-A properly detailed definition of a finite valuation ring can be found in \cite{N}.
-In order to make the statements precise and the note self contained, we will review the definition and summarize some key examples.
+We note that a detailed definition of finite valuation ring can be found in \cite{N}.
+In order to make the statements precise and self contained, we will review the definition and provide some key examples in this note.
 A finite valuation ring is a finite principal ideal domain which is local.
-Given a finite valuation ring $R$, we associate $R$ two parameters $q$ and $r$ as follows.
-Let the maximal ideal $M$ of $R$ to be of the form $M=(\pi)$, where $\pi$ is the uniformizer of $R$, a non unit defined up to a unit of $R$.
+Given a finite valuation ring $R$, we associate two parameters $q$ and $r$ to $R$ as follows.
+Let the maximal ideal $M$ of $R$ to be of the form $M=(\pi)$, where $\pi$ is the uniformizer of $R$, i.e. a non unit defined up to a unit of $R$.
 Let $r$ be the nilpotency degree of $\pi$, that is the smallest positive integer with the property that $\pi^r=0$ and $q$ be the size of the residue field $F=R/(\pi)$.
+Therefore, $R$ has the filtration